 Let us join our fixed departure for spring 2022.
 Let’s experience the Himalayas together.

 Day 1: Arrival Day – Kathmandu

 Welcome to the Land of Himalayas!
 On your arrival, Namaste Nomad Guides and Sherpa would pick up you from the airport and transfer you to your hotel Moonlight in Kathmandu.
-After check in to the hotel, time for refreshment.
+After checking in to the hotel, time for refreshment.

 Day 2: Kathmandu

 Today you will have a sightseeing tour of Kathmandu with the best tour guide in the town.
-After breakfast, we escort you to Pashupatinath-the largest Hindu Temple of Nepal.
-You will see exceptionally carved statues and idols of Hindu deities, a long row of Shiva-Lings, series of small temples and the golden hood at the top of the main Temple is truly fascinating.
+After breakfast, we escort you to Pashupatinath-the largest Hindu Temple in Nepal.
+You will see exceptionally carved statues and idols of Hindu deities, a long row of Shiva Lings, a series of small temples and the golden hood at the top of the main Temple is truly fascinating.
 You may witness the Hindu death ritual at Aryaghat Pashupatinath.
 We continue to Boudhanath, a large domed-shaped Buddhist stupa, Boudhanath holds huge religious significance among the Tibetan Buddhists of Nepal.
 Tour continues to Kathmandu Durbar Square and Swayambhunath.
 Tours sightseeing in Kathmandu, as well as a hotel with breakfast, is included.

 Day 3: Kathmandu to Besisahar

 Drive from Kathmandu to Besisahar by deluxe Bus and trek to Bhulbhule (840m), 7 hours drive and 1-2 hours trek